shenhuiying2017/azure-docs.es-es/articles/iot-suite/securing-iot-ground-up.md

 <properties
- pageTitle="Protección de Internet de las cosas desde el principio | Microsoft Azure" description="En este artículo se describen las características de seguridad integradas del conjunto de aplicaciones de IoT de Microsoft Azure" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Securing your Internet of Things from the ground up | Microsoft Azure" description="This article describes the built-in security features of the Microsoft Azure IoT Suite" services="" suite="iot-suite" documentationCenter=""